 You can use them in your homeschool or traditional classroom.
-I like to put them in my math center.
-You could also use them in small groups or send them home for students to use at home for extra practice.
+I like to put them in my math centers, use them in small groups, or send them home for students to use at home for extra practice.

-- Print and laminate the Winter Math Mats (at the end of this post)
+- The Winter Math Mats printables (at the end of this post)

 - Dry Erase Marker and Eraser